shiqiong-lu/inst326_final_project/README.md

 # inst326_final_project
-This is for final project collaboration for Alisson, Ann, Huang and Shiqiong
+This is for final project collaboration for Alisson, Ann, Hung and Shiqiong